valgaze/docker.github.io/docker-for-windows/troubleshoot.md

    Open the **Hyper-V Manager**.
 (On Windows 10, just search for the Hyper-V Manager in the search field in the lower left search field.)

-   Select the Virtual Switch Manager on the left-side **Actions** panel.
+   Select the Virtual Switch Manager on the right-side **Actions** panel.

    ![Hyper-V manager](images/hyperv-manager.png)